© Kent Brothers

 • usually a striate cap margin, a clear ring that's often movable and granular-looking scale particles

-Cystolepiota - click to expand
+Cystolepiota and Pulverolepiota - click to expand

 • small, delicate fruitbodies